 - Line standard-size muffin cups with paper liners or grease with nonstick cooking spray.
 The oven preheats later while the muffin batter rests.
 (This allows time for the gluten-free starches to soften and hydrate with the liquids.)

 - In a large bowl whisk together the gluten-free flour, oats, both sugars, baking powder, baking soda, and salt.
-Gently stir in the blackberries.1 ⅔ cup gluten free all purpose flour,1 ⅓ cup gluten-free quick-cooking oats,⅓ cup brown sugar,⅓ cup granulated sugar,1 ½ teaspoon baking powder,½ teaspoon baking soda,½ teaspoon salt,2 cups blackberries (fresh or frozen)
+Gently stir in the blackberries.1 ⅔ cup gluten free all purpose flour, 1 ⅓ cup gluten-free quick-cooking oats, ⅓ cup packed brown sugar, ⅓ cup granulated sugar, 1 ½ teaspoons baking powder, ½ teaspoon baking soda, ½ teaspoon salt, 2 cups blackberries (fresh or frozen)

 - In a small bowl whisk together the oil, milk, egg, egg yolk, and vanilla.
 Gently combine the wet ingredients into the dry mixture.
-Stir until no flour pockets remain.⅔ cup canola oil,⅔ cup milk or dairy-free milk,1 egg,1 egg yolk,1 teaspoon vanilla extract
+Stir until no flour pockets remain.⅔ cup oil, ⅔ cup milk or dairy-free milk, 1 large egg, 1 egg yolk, 1 teaspoon vanilla extract

 - Bake for 20-22 minutes, rotating the pans halfway through, until the tops are set and a toothpick inserted in the center comes out clean.
 Cool in the pan for 5 minutes before turning out onto a wire rack to cool completely.